tarunsachdeva/blog/_posts/2023/2023-11-24-storytelling-and-ai.md

 ---
 layout: post
-title:  "Some Thoughts on Storytelling and AI"
+title:  "Some Thoughts on Generative AI and Storytelling Communities"
 comments: true
 date:   2023-11-24 12:00:00 -0500
 categories: general
 draft: false
 ---

-I worked at Wattpad for almost 8 years and saw first hand how communities formed around narratives and fandoms.
+I worked at Wattpad for almost 8 years and saw first hand how storytelling communities formed around narratives and fandoms.
 Like many others, I've been observing and tinkering with generative AI over the past few months.

-Even in its current form, its pretty clear AI will transform how we create and consume stories.
+This post is an exploration of how this new capability is going to change storytelling communities.
+I focused on _native_ capabilities that are really not possible before the breakthroughs in generative AI.

 Let’s consider discovery and consumption.
 Finding media today is a process of discovery among millions of titles.
 This is made possible with machine learning on large amounts of user consumption data.
 AI now makes that discovery process almost unnecessary - you can craft a narrative _on the fly_.
 We can (and I predict _will_) go from finding stories from a finite (albeit large) catalog, to simply **reading / watching the the stories you want**.
 This changes the role of a consumer into a far more interactive role.
 This will also necessitate brand new economic structures for content.

+But, I don't think this quite spells the end of original content.
+Quite the opposite.
+I think most new content created will be of the _derivative_ variety - offshoots of a canonical storyline.
+I'm definitely biased, but I think this will be a golden age for fan fiction.

 Fan interactions will be transformed too.
 Instead of merely discussing stories within fandoms, AI will let us also **interact directly with the characters** in a story.
 One could argue this isn't _new_ - roleplay is an established mechanism of fan fiction.
 What's new is fans can now "talk to characters" from their favorite fandoms, in high fidelity, in depth, and on demand.
 Infact, you don't even have to find a fandom - you can just go straight to the characters themselves!